English speaking and writing B2/C1

-Course content: The course builds on the foundations attained in school, to enhance your accuracy, fluency and confidence in spoken and written English.
+Course content: The course builds on the foundations attained in school and after, to enhance your accuracy, fluency and confidence in spoken and written English.
+Advanced grammar is reviewed and expanded to the C2 threshold.
 Examples of spoken and written texts from university, work and everyday life on a variety of topics allow you to develop your vocabulary across the disciplines.
-Guided autonomous learning refreshes and expands your grammar on the advanced level.
 In class you train oral interaction and presentation skills; for homework you write short texts that elaborate on these oral activities.
 This allows you to familiarize yourself with a range of academic, professional and everyday topics and to manage the differences between different genres and registers appropriate to the different settings.
-This course can be taken as a background refresher for the Cambridge C1 exam and as a precursor to the course English speaking and writing on the C1+ level offered in the spring semester.

 Course information